 Mourinho says he wishes to return to management this season.
 Recently he has claimed to desire a job with a national team.
 Even more recently, Mourinho has declared his interest in returning to Serie A. With most high-profile jobs in Italy already taken, the Portuguese may have to wait his turn.

 Update 1st October: No other manager without a job has been as frequently in the news as Jose Mourinho.
-The former Manchester United man-man, has been linked with jobs in Serie A, Premier League or at national team level.
+The former Manchester United man-man has been linked with jobs in Serie A, Premier League, or at the national team level.
 Currently, Mourinho looks to be in poll position for the job at Real Madrid, currently occupied by Zinedine Zidane.

-Update 19th November: In one of the more surprising managerial changes in recent years, Jose Mourinho has been name manager of last year’s Champions League runners-up, Tottenham Hotspur.
-The London side announced a day previously that they were parting ways with long time manager Mauricio Pochettino.
+Update 19th November: In one of the more surprising managerial changes in recent years, Jose Mourinho has been named manager of last year’s Champions League runners-up, Tottenham Hotspur.
+The London side announced a day previously that they were parting ways with long-time manager Mauricio Pochettino.